ricmclaughlin/ricmclaughlin.github.com/_posts/2016-06-30-aws-developer-iam.md

 2. Obtain Temporary Security Credentials - Done by calling STS.
 In a single sign-on scenarios you would call `AssumeRoleWithSAML` or `AssumeRole` or in the case of a Web Indentify Federation by callsing `AssumeRoleWithWebIdentity`.
 3. Access the AWS resource - now, based the users' role, you have access to AWS Resources.

+## Security Rules
+By default, ALL requests to use a resource are denied - *default deny*.
+All *allows* override any default denies.
+All *explicit denies* override allows.

 # Resources

+## Use Cases
+Limit action to owner (ID and email that created account)? user owner concept

 ## Qwik Labs
 [qwiklabs - Introduction to AWS Identity and Access Management (IAM)](https://qwiklabs.com/focuses/2885) - This is a low cost (1 credit) lab that simply walks through the stuff of IAM - policies, users, groups and touches on roles.